 Recently, Israel has eased the blockade somewhat, allowing more goods in overland while still banning incoming ships.
-Perhaps they’re beginning to realize that while history shows there’s a chance a full-scale economic embargo will help them tame Hamas, the odds are badly against it.
+Perhaps Israel is beginning to realize that while history shows there’s a chance a full-scale economic embargo will help it tame Hamas, the odds are badly against it.

 We welcome your feedback.

 Your information will not be shared or sold without your consent.
 Get all the details.

 JewishJournal.com has rules for its commenting community.Get all the details.